Robert Hooke: Personality, relationships, health, and death

 Hooke never married.
 According to his diary, Hooke had a sexual relationship with his niece Grace, after she had turned 16.
 Grace was in his custody since the age of 10.
 He also had sexual relations with several maids and housekeepers.
 Hooke's biographer Stephen Inwood considers Grace to have been the love of his life, and he was devastated when she died in 1687.
 Inwood also mentions "The age difference between him and Grace was commonplace and would not have upset his contemporaries as it does us".
-The incestous relationship would nevertheless have been frowned upon and tried by an ecclesiastical court had it been discovered, it was not however a capital felony after 1660.
+The incestuous relationship would nevertheless have been frowned upon and tried by an ecclesiastical court had it been discovered, it was not however a capital felony after 1660.
 (Note: Inwood considers it unlikely Hooke was father to a daughter by Grace, and it is more likely the father was Sir Robert Holmes, Governor of the Isle of Wight.
 Jardine concurs.)

 Since childhood, Hooke suffered from migraine, tinnitus, dizziness, and bouts of insomnia; he also had a spinal deformity that was consistent with a diagnosis of Scheuermann's kyphosis, giving him in middle and later years a "thin and crooked body, over-large head and protruding eyes".
 Approaching these in a scientific spirit, he experimented with self-medication, diligently recording symptoms, substances, and effects in his diary.
-He regularly used sal ammoniac, emetics, laxatives, and opiates, which appear to have had an increasing effect on his physical and mental health over time.
+He regularly used sal ammoniac, emetics, laxatives, and opium, which appear to have had an increasing effect on his physical and mental health over time.

 Hooke died in London on 3 March 1703, having been blind and bedridden during the last year of his life.
 A chest containing £8,000 in money and gold was found in his room at Gresham College.
 (Note: About £ today.)
 His library contained over 3,000 books in Latin, French, Italian, and English.
 Although he had talked of leaving a generous bequest to the Royal Society, which would have given his name to a library, laboratory, and lectures, no will was found and the money passed to a cousin named Elizabeth Stephens.
 Hooke was buried at St Helen's Church, Bishopsgate, in the City of London but the precise location of his grave is unknown.